NetworkBlockDevice/nbd/doc/proto.md

    flags include `NBD_FLAG_SEND_DF`.
 Use of this flag MAY trigger an `EOVERFLOW` error chunk, if the request length is too large.

+##### Structured reply flags

+This field of 16 bits is sent by the server as part of every structured reply.

+- bit 0, `NBD_REPLY_FLAG_DONE`; the server MUST clear this bit if more structured reply chunks will be sent for the same client request, and MUST set this bit if this is the final reply.
+This bit MUST always be set for the `NBD_REPLY_TYPE_NONE` chunk, although any other chunk type can also be used as the final chunk.

+The server MUST NOT set any other flags without first negotiating the extension with the client, unless the client can usefully react to the response without interpreting the flag (for instance if the flag is some form of hint).
+Clients MUST ignore unrecognized flags.

+#### Structured reply types

+These values are used in the "type" field of a structured reply.
+Some chunk types can additionally be categorized by role, such as *error chunks* or *content chunks*.
+Each type determines how to interpret the "length" bytes of payload.
+If the client receives an unknown or unexpected type, it MUST initiate a hard disconnect.

+- `NBD_REPLY_TYPE_NONE` (0)

+  *length* MUST be 0 (and the payload field omitted).
+This chunk type MUST always be used with the `NBD_REPLY_FLAG_DONE` bit set (that is, it may appear at most once in a structured reply, and is only useful as the final reply chunk).
+If no earlier error chunks were sent, then this type implies that the overall client request is successful.
+Valid as a reply to any request.

+- `NBD_REPLY_TYPE_ERROR` (1)

+  This chunk type is in the error chunk category.  *length* MUST be at least 4.
+This chunk represents that an error occurred, and the client MAY NOT make any assumptions about partial success.
+This type SHOULD NOT be used more than once in a structured reply.
+Valid as a reply to any request.

+  The payload is structured as:

+  32 bits: error (MUST be nonzero)
+  *length - 4* bytes: optional string suitable for
+     direct display to a human being

+- `NBD_REPLY_TYPE_ERROR_OFFSET` (2)

+  This chunk type is in the error chunk category.  *length* MUST be at least 12.
+This reply represents that an error occurred at a given offset, which MUST lie within the original offset and length of the request; the client can use this offset to determine if request had any partial success.
+This chunk type MAY appear multiple times in a structured reply, although the same offset SHOULD NOT be repeated.
+Likewise, if content chunks were sent earlier in the structured reply, the server SHOULD NOT send multiple distinct offsets that lie within the bounds of a single content chunk.
+Valid as a reply to `NBD_CMD_READ`, `NBD_CMD_WRITE` and `NBD_CMD_TRIM`.

+  The payload is structured as:

+  32 bits: error (MUST be non-zero)
+  64 bits: offset (unsigned)
+  *length - 12* bytes: optional string suitable for
+     direct display to a human being

+- `NBD_REPLY_TYPE_OFFSET_DATA` (3)

+  This chunk type is in the content chunk category.  *length* MUST be at least 9.
+It represents the contents of *length - 8* bytes of the file, starting at *offset*.
+The data MUST lie within the bounds of the original offset and length of the client's request, and MUST NOT overlap with the bounds of any earlier content chunk or error chunk in the same reply.
+This chunk MAY be used more than once in a reply, unless the `NBD_CMD_FLAG_DF` flag was set.
+Valid as a reply to `NBD_CMD_READ`.

+  The payload is structured as:

+  64 bits: offset (unsigned)
+  *length - 8* bytes: data

+- `NBD_REPLY_TYPE_OFFSET_HOLE` (4)

+  This chunk type is in the content chunk category.  *length* MUST be exactly 12.
+It represents that the contents of *hole size* bytes starting at *offset* read as all zeroes.
+The hole MUST lie within the bounds of the original offset and length of the client's request, and MUST NOT overlap with the bounds of any earlier content chunk or error chunk in the same reply.
+This chunk MAY be used more than once in a reply, unless the `NBD_CMD_FLAG_DF` flag was set.
+Valid as a reply to `NBD_CMD_READ`.

+  The payload is structured as:

+  64 bits: offset (unsigned)
+  32 bits: hole size (unsigned, MUST be nonzero)

 #### Request types

 The following request types exist: